Fablok

 Fablok is a Polish manufacturer of locomotives, based in Chrzanów.
 Until 1947 the official name was First Factory of Locomotives in Poland Ltd. (Pierwsza Fabryka Lokomotyw w Polsce Sp.
 Akc.), Fablok being a widely used syllabic abbreviation of Fabryka Lokomotyw, among others as the company's telegraphic address.
 It is now named "BUMAR - FABLOK S.A.".
 Fablok is located in the town of Chrzanów in Lesser Poland.
 As of 2009, Fablok no longer builds new locomotives.

 History

 Early years 1919-1939

 Fablok was established in 1919.
 A year later a contract was signed with the Polish government to supply 1,200 steam locomotives within ten years to the Polish State Railways (PKP).
 The first locomotive was delivered on 7 April 1924.

+In 1931, Fablok built the first diesel locomotive made in Poland, designated Fablok G1C.
+It was intended only for works transportation, but the locomotive was proven too weak, the next test runs occurred in 1939.